UffizziCloud/uffizzi_controller/README.md

 * [Uffizzi App](https://github.com/UffizziCloud/uffizzi_app) - The primary REST API for creating and managing Previews
 * Uffizzi Controller (this repository) - A smart proxy service that handles requests from Uffizzi App to the Kubernetes API
 * [Uffizzi CLI](https://github.com/UffizziCloud/uffizzi_cli) - A command-line interface for Uffizzi App
-* [Uffizzi Dashboard](https://app.uffizzi.com) - A graphical user interface for Uffizzi App, available as a paid service at https://uffizzi.com
+* [Uffizzi Dashboard](https://app.uffizzi.com) - A graphical user interface for Uffizzi App (not available for self-hosting)

-To host Uffizzi yourself, you will also need the following external dependencies:
+To host open-source Uffizzi, you will also need the following external dependencies:

  * Kubernetes (k8s) cluster
  * Postgres database